Hiroshi Miyamura

 Hiroshi Miyamura (宮村 浩, October 6, 1925 – November 29, 2022) was a United States Army soldier and a recipient of the Medal of Honor, the United States military's highest award for valor, for his actions during the Korean War.

-He was one of the last two surviving Medal of Honor recipients of the Korean War, along with Ralph Puckett Jr. While he was held as a prisoner of war, the award was classified as top secret.
+He was one of the last three surviving Medal of Honor recipients of the Korean War, along with Ralph Puckett Jr. and Royce Williams.
+While he was held as a prisoner of war, the award was classified as top secret.

 Early life

 Hiroshi Miyamura was born in Gallup, New Mexico, to Yaichi Miyamura (June 3, 1888 – December 23, 1965) and Tori Matsukawa (December 10, 1896 – August 20, 1936), Japanese immigrant parents, making him a Nisei, a second-generation Japanese American.
 His parents had moved there in 1922 and bought a 24-hour diner.
 He was the fourth of eight children.
 His mother died when he was 11.
 He got the nickname "Hershey" because his 4th grade teacher could not pronounce his first name correctly.